ivanversluis/project-as/README.md

 Date: 17/09/2025

-## What I'm Building and Why
+## Introduction

-After years working as a cloud, network and solution consultant, I finally decided to stop talking about BGP and actually **run my own AS**.
-This isn't a lab experiment - I want to have peering relationships, proper RIPE management, and monitoring that would make any network engineer proud.
+After years working as a cloud, network and solution consultant, I finally decided to master BGP and actually **run my own AS**.
+This isn't a standalone experiment - I want to have peering relationships, proper RIPE management, and monitoring that would make any network engineer proud.

-The plan starts simple: Create a Hugo website on GitHub, delivered through Cloudflare CDN.
-Clean, fast, and gives me a professional presence for the AS.
+The plan starts simple: Create a Hugo website content on this GitHub repository and publish it through Cloudflare CDN.
+Clean and fast that gives me a professional presence for the AS.
 Then comes the fun part - diving into BGP, RIPE procedures, and building something that actually works in the real world.
-On top of everything keeping cyber security practices as foundational block of setting everything up (secrets management, IP whitelisting, segmentation, SSO).
+On top of everything I will implement cyber security practices as a foundational block of setting up environments (secrets management, IP whitelisting, segmentation, SSO).

 ## Technical Setup - The infrastructure